AkshathRaghav/AkshathRaghav.github.io/_projects/ambee.md

 An interesting thing to note is that the One-Shot model places a lower emphasis on the 'geo', 'ECO_ID', and 'BIOME_NUM' features, which can be interpreted as the model's ability to generalize over the entire region, regardless of the fuel type and land over, while focusing purely on the historical nature of the data.

+On the other hand, the second model also prioritizes the 'month_encoded' values for the next month, while also placing greater importance on the 'Extreme Risk' encoded values.
+Interestingly, it attributes a comparatively higher significance to the 'No Risk' and 'Extreme Risk' values for both the current month's 'month_encoded' risk levels and risk 'percentage' levels.
+This observation could be attributed to the consistent prevalence of 'No Risk' levels across a significant portion of the North American region throughout the entire training data period.

+But, the important observation here is the ability of the model to prioritize the 'Extreme Risk' level more, since the areas which generally have an extreme fire risk have consistently high 'month_encoded' values for the same.

+Overall, both models demonstrate a common focus on predicting the risk level for the next month, while accounting for the unique characteristics of the North American Region.

 In order to showcase the accuracy and performance of our fire risk prediction models, as a whole, we consider a real-life example of how these models would be used.
 First, we trained the model using data up to May 2023 only.
 Subsequently, we put the model to the test by predicting fire risk values for the next two months, June and July, of the same year.
 By comparing these predictions with the actual fire risk values observed to date, we have generated the following accuracy comparison plots and tables.

 {% include figure.liquid loading="eager" path="assets/img/ambee/last.png" title="example image" class="img-fluid rounded z-depth-1" %}

+Our test comparing the prediction of real-time July 2023 data with both the One-Shot and Year-By-Year models revealed compelling insights.
+The One-Shot model outperformed the Year-By-Year model across all aspects, demonstrating its superior predictive capabilities.
+In the feature importances analysis of both models, we observed that the One-Shot model exhibited better generalization over the entire North American region.

 ---